-Every element of a project does not need to be included in a model to achieve value from the modeling process.
+Every element of a project does not need to be included for a model to be valuable.
 Therefore, it is important to only define the model components that are necessary to implement each BIM Use.
 Figure 4-1 depicts an example of how information flows through a BIM implementation process.